How Much Is the 2026 Tesla Model Y?

 Current Incentives

-Buyers and lessees who trade in a gas vehicle can get nearly three hours of free Supercharger use at those rates under a current offer.
-The deal includes 2,000 miles of complimentary Supercharging miles.
+Buyers and lessees who trade in a gas vehicle can get 2,000 miles of complimentary Supercharging under a current offer.
 Other current offers are as follows:

 Financing

-Buyers can get 0% APR for 24, 36, 48, 60 or 72 months on a base Model Y RWD and AWD.
-The APR increases to 2.99% on the Premium RWD and Premium AWD and 5.29% on the Model Y Performance.
-The buyer must qualify for the deal, and the offer is good through the end of February.
+Buyers can get 0% APR for 24, 36, 48, 60 or 72 months on the base Model Y RWD and AWD.
+The APR increases to 0.99% on the Premium RWD and Premium AWD and 5.34% on the Model Y Performance.
+The buyer must qualify for the deal.
+Tesla has not announced an end date for this promotion.

 Related Video: